 |tiger = courage and power (see our post about tiger symbolism)|

 |turkey = abundance and prosperity (read more about the turkey symbolism)|

 |weasel= resourcefulness and playfulness|

 |wolf = leadership and responsibility|

 Animal representations vary depending on the species because animals in nature are not always what they seem; some animals symbolize traits like courage, wisdom, and even protection energy.
-Just understanding an animal’s natural instincts can help us figure out why your totem has shown up when it did!
+Just understanding an animal’s instincts can help us figure out why your totem has shown up when it did!

 What is a spirit animal?

 A spirit animal is an animal that has chosen you.
-This can be animals in real life or fictional animals, it doesn’t really matter as long as this creature has a positive place in your heart and mind.
+These can be animals in real life or fictional animals, it doesn’t matter as long as this creature has a positive place in your heart and mind.
 You don’t choose what animals will represent you; they pick YOU!
 They are there to teach us through their behaviors and characteristics which we might need help with at the time.
 Other names might be animal guides, spirit helpers, spirit allies, power animals, or animal helpers.